DinhTrungNghia97/Do-an/README.md

 # NodeMcu
-This Project shows you how to send over IP the UDP packet (about value of some sensors) to monitor and control your ESP with the structure: 1 AP and 3 Clients.
-The database which i use to get orders is Firebase through App Android.
+This project demonstrates how to monitor and control your ESP with the structure of 1 AP and 3 Clients by sending over IP UDP packets containing sensor data.
+Commands are  obtained by using an Android App connected to Firebase database.